xmonader/info_foundation/docs/collaboration/contributing_in_agile_org.md

 - [Culture manifest](https://docs.grid.tf/dividi/efika/src/branch/master/efika_culture_manifest.md)
 - [Head of mission](head_of_mission_profile.md)

-## As an individual star.
+## ThreeFold Sponsor

+Many of our friends like to help but they don't have enough time or the will to become an ambassador.
+Ofcourse we are very grateful for anyone who wants to help.

 There are many people who do not want to be an agile contributor as described above (maybe they don't believe in this way of working?
 Maybe it is too hard to change habits which have made them very successful across their career?)

 This is, of course, more than fine!
 "Individual stars" can be amazing contributors, maybe not agile as described above but still very powerful & impactful.

 We believe it's best to work with these people in a more loose collaborative way.
-For instance, where they are rewarded based on commissions, or token bounties, or other reward mechanisms where their contributions are directly matched to their fiscal or transactional output.
+For instance, where they are rewarded based on commissions, or token bounties, or other reward mechanisms still to be defined.